 “Imagine if you go to see Miss Universe, then you end up having Miss Iowa, you might get those kinds of boos,” Batista said after the game.

-It’s a comical comparison by Batista, however it’s also proof that he just pulled a random state from the sky and truly hasn’t seen Miss Iowa, a.k.a.
+It’s a comical comparison by Batista.
+However, it’s also proof that he pulled a random state from the sky and truly hasn’t seen Miss Iowa, a.k.a.
 Katherine Connors.

-Quite honestly, if you were to compare Miss Iowa to a Major League pitcher, she wouldn’t compare to Batista – but instead would top both Baltimore and Kansas City’s pitching staffs combined.
+Quite honestly, if you were to compare Miss Iowa to a Major League pitcher, she wouldn’t compare to Batista.
+She would top both Baltimore and Kansas City’s pitching staffs combined.

-To provide more legs to the topic, the Washington Nationals decided to feed off of Batista’s quote, and have since invited Connors to throw out the first pitch during Friday’s game against – you guessed it – Philadelphia.
+The Washington Nationals decided to feed off of Batista’s quote, inviting Connors to throw out the first pitch during Friday’s game against – you guessed it – Philadelphia.

-It’s safe to say once she takes the mound, no one will booing – and that goes double for Batista, who will be there to catch her offering.
+It’s safe to say once she takes the mound, no one will booing.
+That goes double for Batista, who will be there to catch her offering.

-Hopefully, for our sake, Batista won’t come out in a swimsuit – per Connors’ original retort to his quote.
+Hopefully, for our sake, Batista won’t come out in a swimsuit (see Connors’ original retort to his quote).

-And by the way, as for the young phenom Stephen Strasburg, the Nationals placed him on the 15-day disabled list earlier today – citing an inflamed right shoulder as the reason.
+As for the young phenom Stephen Strasburg, the Nationals placed him on the 15-day disabled list earlier today – citing an inflamed right shoulder.

-In the end, everything should work out well for the Nationals – including some new, welcomed publicity and hopefully a speedy recovery by Stephen Strasburg.
+In the end, everything should work out well for the Nationals.
+That includes some new, welcomed publicity and hopefully a speedy recovery by Stephen Strasburg.

 See you at the movies – or the ballpark.